nntrn/bookstand/docs/_annotations/the-positive-trait-thesaurus.md

 modified: 2023-02-14T22:28:30Z
 tags: "language-arts"
 slug: the-positive-trait-thesaurus
+description: "Book annotations for The Positive Trait Thesaurus: A Writer's Guide to Character Attributes by Angela Ackerman & Becca Puglisi"
 ---

 *  Character strengths aid us in fulfilling our needs and desires and encouraging self-growth, while weaknesses often hold us back.
 In some situations, it can be difficult to tell a weakness from a strength, especially since flaws may form out of an understandable desire to keep us from being hurt.